smart-pix/smart-pixels-ml/docs/README.md

 ```

 ## Data Generator
-Due to the large size of the dataset, the entire dataset can not be loaded on to the RAM.
-Hence we use datagenerators to load the dataset on the fly during training with inbuilt quantization, standardization, shuffling, etc.
+Due to the large size of the dataset, the entire dataset can not be loaded into RAM.
+Hence, we use data generators to load the dataset on the fly during training with inbuilt quantization, standardization, shuffling, etc.
 Refer to [data generator](api/data_generator.md) for more details.

 ## Testing
-For testing that everything is working fine try running the simple `test_run.py` file as
+To test that everything is working fine try running the simple `test_run.py` file as
 ```bash
 python test_run.py
 ```